ReallySecureShell/Simple_Encryption_Setup/README.md

 #Reminders to write about:
 #State that this tool (for the moment) only is used to 'stapple' encryption onto the drive.
 Explain the security risks in doing so #and provide alternative methods for acheiving a safer setup.
 #Add efi support and signing uefi keys.
+#See if it is possible to create an auto-updater, and an option or separate script that embedds and updates the main script in a clonezill image.